bramses/bramses/README.md

-Bram publishes a newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), and does consulting ([for hire!](https://www.bramadams.dev/consulting/)) related to AI/web dev/AR+VR.
+Bram publishes a newsletter, is a [community developer ambassador for OpenAI](https://platform.openai.com/ambassadors), does consulting ([for hire!](https://www.bramadams.dev/consulting/)) related to AI/web dev/AR+VR, and is building **[Your Commonbase](https://bramses.notion.site/Your-Commonbase-BETA-10b034182ddd8038b9ffe11cc2833713) (A Self Organizing Screpbook with Zero Stress Storing, Searching, and Sharing).**

-**_today_**

-As of Fall 2024, Bram is actively working on two intertwined missions: the foundation and formalizations of the [core philosophies of personal library science](https://news.ycombinator.com/item?id=40192359), and writing the initial software that powers it: **[Your Commonbase](https://bramses.notion.site/Your-Commonbase-BETA-10b034182ddd8038b9ffe11cc2833713)** (A Self Organizing Screpbook with Zero Stress Storing, Searching, and Sharing).

 **_other projects and experiences include_**